 Without being confrontational or accusatory, you could bring up your concerns and let your father in law know that these behaviors must stop immediately.
 Please do not have this conversation alone and only have it if you feel safe doing so.
 Are there any other adults who share your concerns or you think could offer strong support to you in having this conversation?
-Take a look at Stop It Now!'s booklet, "Let's Talk", available in our Guidebooks.
+Take a look at Stop It Now!'s booklet, "Let's Talk", available in our Guidebooks section of our Prevention Tools page.
 The tips in this booklet will help guide this conversation.

 Warning signs can be reason to get professional help

 If you are observing any warning signs of possible child sex abuse in your daughter, you may want to consult with a therapist who works with children for guidance.
 One sign does not always mean that abuse is occurring but if a child is being abused, adults responding with love, support and accurate information will help them go on to live totally happy and healthy lives.
 To find a therapist, talk with your pediatrician or visit our online treatment resources.

 Trust your instincts.
 Your daughter depends on you to keep her safe, and there is lots of support and resources for you.
 Please let us know if there is more information or support you need.

 Last edited on: July 23rd, 2018